Lexington Wrongful Death Lawyer

 - Punitive damages, in cases where the at-fault party’s actions were especially reckless or intentional

 While no amount of money can replace your loved one, a successful wrongful death claim can help provide financial stability and hold the negligent party accountable.
+Witness memories fade, accident scenes change, surveillance footage is deleted, and crucial documents can be lost.
+The sooner you contact a Lexington wrongful death attorney, the stronger your case will be.

 How Long Do You Have to File a Wrongful Death Claim in South Carolina?